fastlane/fastlane/README.md

 - Great test coverage by stubbing server responses
 - Resistant against design changes of the Apple Developer Portal
 - Automatic re-trying of requests in case a timeout occurs
-- By stubbing the `spaceship` objects it is possible to also implement tests for tools like [sigh](https://github.com/KrauseFx/sigh)

 ## API Endpoints